-The EIT operates mainly through Knowledge and Innovation Communities (KICs), which are largescale European partnerships between education and training, business and research organisations.
+The EIT operates mainly through Knowledge and Innovation Communities (KICs), which are largescale European partnerships as referred to in Horizon Europe between education and training, business and research organisations.
 There are currently eight KICs that operate in the following areas: climate change, digital transformation, energy, food, health, raw materials, urban mobility and added-value manufacturing.

-Each KIC is has been usually organised around five to ten co-location centres (CLCs) which are intended to act as geographical hubs for the practical integration of the knowledge triangle.
+Each KIC has been organised around co-location centres (CLCs8) which are intended to act as geographical hubs for the practical integration of the knowledge triangle.
 They are organised and structured according to their respective national and regional innovation context and build on a pan-European network of existing labs, offices or campuses of a KIC partner.